-- Consists of 4,507,690 ordinary shares held by Biotechnology Value Fund, L.P., ("BVF") including 3,531,790 ordinary shares held by Biotechnology Value Fund II, L.P. ("BVF2"), and 610,678 ordinary shares held by Biotechnology Value Trading Fund OS L.P. ("Trading Fund OS"), BVF ("BVF GP"), as the general partner of BVF, may be deemed to beneficially own the 4,507,690 shares beneficially owned by BVF.
-BVF II GP L.L.C. ("BVF2 GP"), as the general partner of BVF2, may be deemed to beneficially own the 3,531,790 shares beneficially owned by BVF2.
-BVF Partners OS Ltd. ("Partners OS"), as the general partner of Trading Fund OS, may be deemed to beneficially own the 610,678 shares beneficially owned by Trading Fund OS.
-BVF GP Holdings L.L.C., ("BVF GPH"), as the sole member of each of BVF GP and BVF2 GP, may be deemed to beneficially own the 8,039,480 shares beneficially owned in the aggregate by BVF and BVF2.
-BVF Partners L.P. ("Partners"), as the general partner of BVF and BVF2, the sole member of Partners OS, and the investment manager of Trading Fund OS, may be deemed to beneficially own the 8,650,158 shares beneficially owned in the aggregate by BVF, BVF2 and Trading Fund OS.
-BVF Inc., as the general partner of Partners, may be deemed to beneficially own the 8,650,158 shares beneficially owned by Partners.
-Mark Lampert, as a director and officer of BVF Inc., may be deemed to beneficially own the 8,650,158 shares beneficially owned by BVF Inc. The address of the above persons and entities is 44 Montgomery Street, 40th Floor, San Francisco, CA 94104. - (2) Excludes options to purchase a total of 50,487 ordinary shares that are not exercisable by Ms. Ryan within 60 days of the date of this prospectus. - (3) Mr. Loy, a Managing Director of BVF Partners LP, disclaims beneficial ownership with respect to the 8,650,158 ordinary shares held of record by entities affiliated with BVF except to the extent of his pecuniary interest therein.
-See footnote (1). - (4) Does not include 212,850 ordinary shares held by Dune Capital Inc., a company which is wholly owned by a trust whose beneficiaries include Mr. Forer and his family.
-Mr. Forer does not exercise investment or voting control over the trust, and therefore such shares do not appear in the table above.
+- (1) Consists of ordinary shares held by Biotechnology Value Fund, L.P., ("BVF") including ordinary shares issuable upon the conversion of certain Series B preferred shares held by BVF, ordinary shares held by Biotechnology Value Fund II, L.P. ("BVF2"), including ordinary shares issuable upon the conversion of certain Series B preferred shares held by BVF2, and ordinary shares held by Biotechnology Value Trading Fund OS L.P. ("Trading Fund OS"), including ordinary shares issuable upon the conversion of certain Series B preferred shares held by Trading Fund OS.
+BVF I GP L.L.C., BVF ("BVF GP"), as the general partner of BVF, may be deemed shares beneficially owned by BVF.
+BVF II GP L.L.C. ("BVF2 GP"), as to beneficially own the the general partner of BVF2, may be deemed to beneficially own the shares beneficially owned by BVF2.
+BVF Partners OS Ltd. ("Partners OS"), as the general partner of Trading Fund OS, may be deemed to beneficially own the shares beneficially owned by Trading Fund OS.
+BVF GP Holdings L.L.C., ("BVF GPH"), as the sole member of each of BVF GP and BVF2 GP, may be deemed to beneficially own the shares beneficially owned in the aggregate by BVF and BVF2.
+BVF Partners L.P. ("Partners"), as the general partner of BVF and BVF2, the sole member of Partners OS, and the investment manager of Trading Fund OS, may be deemed to beneficially own shares beneficially owned in the aggregate by BVF, BVF2 and Trading Fund OS.
+BVF Inc., as the general partner of Partners, may be deemed to beneficially own the beneficially owned by Partners.
+Mark Lampert, as a director and officer of BVF Inc., may be deemed shares beneficially owned by BVF Inc. The address of the above to beneficially own the persons and entities is 44 Montgomery Street, 40th Floor, San Francisco, CA 94104. - (2) Mr. Loy, a Managing Director of BVF Partners LP, disclaims beneficial ownership with respect to the ordinary shares held of record by entities affiliated with BVF except to the extent of his pecuniary interest therein.
+See footnote (1). - (3) Does not include ordinary shares held by Dune Capital Inc., a company which is wholly owned by a trust whose beneficiaries include Mr. Forer and his family.
+Mr. Forer does not exercise investment or voting control over the trust, and therefore such shares do not appear in the table above